boginw/P5/report/2 Iteration 1/Designing and Building of the Car.md

 The design of the car has 114 components (without the camera) which might sound like a lot, but to encompass all the necessary functions, such as rigidness, this was needed.
 A trade-off to consider is the weight.
 By shedding some components the weight of the car can be reduced, but as you can read later on, this might not be needed.
 There might be some optimizations that can be made, but this will not be focused on here.

 #### Speed
-With no specific requirement for velocity, a subjective determination is made regarding the fulfillment of the criterion.
+With no specific requirement for velocity, a subjective decision is made regarding the fulfillment of the criterion.
-An empirical test was conducted with the purpose of figuring out, through observation, what the speed of the car actually is.
+An empirical test was conducted with the purpose of figuring out what the speed of the car actually is.
-The test performed was done by measuring a given distance of three meters and then letting the car drive that distance while measuring how long it would take the car to go from the starting point to the finish line.
+The test performed was done by having the car drive a distance of three meters while measuring the amount of time it takes the car.
-The test was also done with the camera as this would be most realistic since the camera is an integral part of the car.
+The test was performed with a camera and a Raspberry Pi attached to the car while it was driving because images will be processed as the car is driving.
-An obvious segmentation would be to have 1 km/h to correspond to 10 km/h, 2 km/h to 20 km/h, and so on, which leads to six speed levels.
-With multiple speed levels and reasonable top speed, this fulfills the criterion.

 To calculate the speed, the formula below was used

 > $$speed = \frac{\Delta s}{\Delta t} $$

+where s is equal to the distance in meters and t is equal to time in seconds.

 The speed test was conducted ten times in order to get an estimate of the speed of the car on average.
 A video was also captured in slow motion to have another type of measurement to compare with.

 The change in space, or distance, was three meters and the change in time was 2.02 seconds on average.
 Given these measurements, the calculated overall speed is